a01752785/incidentes-atizapan/Backend/README.md

 ```

 #### Running Local Tests
-To test the functions, use the command
+To test the API, use the command
 ```
 #This command will compile the TS code into JS, take that into account
 npm run serve